JeppeKnockaert/thesis-book-filming/README.md

 ###Configuration
 Go to the server folder, rename config-example.json to config.json and fill the needed fields in the file.
+- For processingsequence, each module can be chosen by using the filename of the module without the extension.
+- For alchemyapi, you need to fill your private API key.

 ###Dependencies
 Go into your cloned folder trough a terminal and enter the following